Latest Human Rights Wins

 When you add your name to a petition or donate to support our vital human rights mahi, you’re joining a life-changing movement.
 You are freeing those wrongly imprisoned, changing unjust laws and holding those powerful to account.

-Let’s have a look at the positive outcomes we have achieved together in the first three months of 2023.
+Let’s have a look at the positive outcomes we have achieved together so far this year.
 Read about stories of hope, triumph over adversity, and lives transformed by our collective efforts.

 Justice pursued for world's ‘longest-serving’ death row prisoner